GuboHeg/TPw/README.md

 ~~~~
 	restriction Equal : "All a b #i.
 Eq(a,b)@#i ==> a=b"
 ~~~~
-This mean that if there is 'Eq(parameter1, parameter2)' in the ActionFact set, then it means that in the rule parameter1 has to be equal to parameter2.
+This mean that if there is `Eq(parameter1, parameter2)` in the ActionFact set, then parameter1 has to be equal to parameter2.

 We have our set of rule that model our protocol.
 We now want to prove some security properties for this protocol, therefore we will use lemmas.